Exploring The Temple City- Madurai

 Gandhi Memorial Museum

 Following the repository of information about Jainism and trekking to the top of the hill, I moved to my next spot.
 I asked my auto driver to drop me off at the Gandhi Memorial Museum as my last ride.
-I was looking to spend more time at the museum which offers a glimpse into the aspects of Mahatma Gandhi.
+I was looking to spend more time at the museum which offers a glimpse into the aspects of Mahatma Gandhi in Tamil Nadu.

 The holy city of Madurai inspired him to propagate Indian clothes among other significant purposes.
 There are various sections in the museum each presenting a peek into the life of Mahatma Gandhi.
 The serene location of the museum also includes Gandhis’ Kutir which is constructed as a replica of the original hut in Sevagram.